Esri/idp/Documentation/SAML/Active Directory Federation Services.md

-**_Please note these instructions apply to both ArcGIS Online and ArcGIS Enterprise._**
+**_Please note the term 'ArcGIS' in the following document refers to both ArcGIS Online and ArcGIS Enterprise._**

 ----

 # Configure Active Directory Federation Services

 Active Directory Federation Services (AD FS) is a Security Assertion Markup Language (SAML)-compliant identity provider (IDP).
-You can configure it in the Microsoft Windows Server operating system as [your IDP for SAML logins](https://doc.arcgis.com/en/arcgis-online/administer/saml-logins.htm) in ArcGIS Online.
-The configuration process involves two main steps: registering your SAML IDP with ArcGIS Online and registering ArcGIS Online with the SAML IDP.
+You can configure it in the Microsoft Windows Server operating system as [your IDP for SAML logins](https://doc.arcgis.com/en/arcgis-online/administer/saml-logins.htm) in ArcGIS.
+The configuration process involves two main steps: registering your SAML IDP with ArcGIS and registering ArcGIS with the SAML IDP.

 > **Note:** To ensure that your SAML logins are configured securely, review the [best practices for SAML security](https://doc.arcgis.com/en/arcgis-online/administer/saml-logins.htm#ESRI_SECTION1_E8C7F86C02A04A778878B1327C633B36).

 ## Required information

-ArcGIS Online requires certain attribute information to be received from the IDP when a user signs in using SAML logins.
-The NameID attribute is mandatory and must be sent by your IDP in the SAML response to make the federation with ArcGIS Online work.
-Since ArcGIS Online uses the value of `NameID` to uniquely identify a named user, it is recommended that you use a constant value that uniquely identifies the user.
-When a user from the IDP signs in, a new user with the user name `NameID_<url_key_for_org>` will be created by ArcGIS Online in its user store.
+ArcGIS requires certain attribute information to be received from the IDP when a user signs in using SAML logins.
+The NameID attribute is mandatory and must be sent by your IDP in the SAML response to make the federation with ArcGIS work.
+Since ArcGIS uses the value of `NameID` to uniquely identify a named user, it is recommended that you use a constant value that uniquely identifies the user.
+When a user from the IDP signs in, a new user with the user name `NameID_<url_key_for_org>` will be created by ArcGIS in its user store.
 The allowed characters for the value sent by `NameID` are alphanumeric, _ (underscore), . (dot), and @ (at sign).
-Any other characters will be escaped to contain underscores in the user name created by ArcGIS Online.
+Any other characters will be escaped to contain underscores in the user name created by ArcGIS.

-ArcGIS Online supports the inflow of a user's email address, group memberships, given name, and surname from the SAML identity provider.
+ArcGIS supports the inflow of a user's email address, group memberships, given name, and surname from the SAML identity provider.
 It's recommended that you pass in the email address from the SAML IDP so the user can receive notifications.
 This helps if the user later becomes an administrator.
 Having an email address in the account entitles the user to receive notifications regarding any administrative activity and send invitations to other users to join the organization.

-## Register AD FS as the SAML IDP with ArcGIS Online
+## Register AD FS as the SAML IDP with ArcGIS

 1. Verify that you are signed in as an administrator of your organization.